-The Fund may invest in debt securities of any maturity or duration.
-Duration is a measure used to determine the sensitivity of a security's price to changes in interest rates.
-The longer a security's duration, the more sensitive it will be to changes in interest rates.
-The more sensitive a security is to changes in interest rates, the higher its volatility risk.
-The Fund may invest in distressed asset backed securities and other below investment grade securities (commonly referred to as "junk") without limitation.
-Below investment grade securities are rated below Baa3 by Moody's Investor Services or equivalently by another nationally recognized statistical rating organization as well as non-rated securities.
-The equity securities in which the Fund may invest include the common stock, preferred stock and American Depository Receipts ("ADRs") of companies of any capitalization.
+The Fund may invest in securities of any maturity or duration.
+The Fund does not limit its investments to a particular credit quality and may invest in distressed asset backed securities and other below investment grade securities (commonly referred to as "junk") without limitation.
+Below investment grade securities are those rated below Baa3 by Moody's Investor Services or equivalently by another nationally recognized statistical rating organization as well as non-rated securities.
+The Fund may invest in securities backed by sub-prime mortgages.
 The Fund may hold up to 15% of its net assets in illiquid investments.
-The Fund may use derivatives for hedging purposes.
-The Fund may hedge against rising interest rates through interest rate swaps, interest rate-linked futures and options.
-The Fund may hedge against rising default rates through credit default swaps, total return swaps linked to an asset or asset class that is representative of the default risks faced by the Fund, and credit spread options.